stffrdhrn/stffrdhrn.github.io/_posts/2019-06-11-or1k_marocchino.md

 or1k-elf-gcc -nostartfiles openrisc-asm.s -o openrisc-asm
 ```

-Finally, to run the program on the Marocchino we use fusesoc with the below
+Finally, to run the program on the Marocchino we run fusesoc with the below
 options.

  - `run` - specifies that we want to run a simulation.